apache/mxnet/docs/how_to/add_op_in_backend.md

-One important thing to note that inference functions should be capable of performing **mutual inference**, i.e. inferring one argument's attribute from another argument's attribute.
+One important thing to note that inference functions should be capable of performing **mutual inference**, i.e. inferring one argument's attribute from another argument's attribute if possible according to the definition of the operator.
 This is very useful for a computational graph to deduce unknown attributes for a neural network in symbolic programming.
 Users can view the computational graph as a symbol with every element initialized for running data